-You can manage the access to your catalog and course detail pages by choosing the Domain Access Level in Domains & Publishing.
+Manage access to your catalog and course detail pages by choosing the Domain Access Level in Domains with Domains & Publishing.
+In this article, we'll explain what your access options are, and how to manage them.

 What are my options?